SamSamhuns/Attain-Hackathon-Team-See-Sharp-/README.md

 ### Acknowledgments
 * Attain Consulting VA, USA
-* Teammates Jeanie, Tianchu, and Fang
+* Teammates for this project during the Hackathon Jeanie, Tianchu, and Fang